-The time has come to groom your dog — only this time, she’s in heat.
+The time has come to bathe your dog — only this time, she’s in heat.
 She might be moody, agitated, and lethargic, and not acting like herself.
-This behavioral change may cause you to wonder if she wants to be groomed at all.
+This behavioral change may cause you to wonder if she wants to be bathed at all.
 Grooming your dog while she’s in heat, however, is imperative, as it can prevent painful infections and swelling around her private areas.
 There are ways to do so safely and gently to not only keep your female dog clean, but happy and healthy along the way.

 Understanding Your Dog’s Cycle